vmmc2/Bleach/README.md

 * You can read the official documentation of the Bleach language here: [Bleach Official Documentation](vmmc2.github.io/Bleach-Docs/)

-## Bleach Language Syntax Highlight VSCode Extension
+## Bleach Language Syntax Highlight Visual Studio Code Extension
-* The link to the official Bleach Language syntax highlight VSCode extension will be inserted later on.
+* You can install the official Bleach Syntax Highlight extension for Visual Studio Code here: [Bleach Official Syntax Highlight Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=VictorMigueldeMoraisCosta.bleach-language-syntax-highlight)
+* __Remember that a Bleach file must have the ```.bch``` extension.
+Otherwise, the extension won't work properly.__

 ## How to use it?